daronphang/programming-resources/architectures/distributed-systems/fault-tolerance/multicasting.md

 ## Reliable group communication (multicasting)

 Reliable multicast services guarantee that messages are delivered to all members in a process group.
+Unfortunately, reliable multicasting turns out to be surprisingly tricky.

 Most transport layers offer reliable point-to-point channels; however, they rarely offer reliable communication to a group of processes.